ratingrecipes/ratingrecipes/README.md

 ### What skills do I need to analyze apps?

-* While you don't need to be a software developer to analyze Android apps, a working knowledge of Java is very helpful.
+* A strong working knowledge of Java and Android development is very helpful.
 * A machine with a high amount of RAM memory is also very useful.

 ### How do I set up my machine to analyze apps?